MIDI

 midi_dumper = MidiDumper(device_name)

--- will dump till midi_dumper:stop() is called or the MidiDumber object
+-- This will dump MIDI messages until midi_dumper:stop() is called

 midi_dumper:start()